Free UK Delivery

 Rushing means you’re more likely to drive or cycle too quickly, which could mean you’re more likely to be involved in an accident.
 And with 50% of traumatic brain injuries resulting from road traffic accidents, it’s not a risk worth taking.
 Stick to safe speeds.

-Poor indicating makes many road users angry, which is unsurprising – the correct signals make it clear what you intend to do next.
+Poor signaling angers many road users, which is unsurprising—the correct signals make it clear what you intend to do next.

 According to the Highway Code, you must: